-Spatial reasoning skills come into attention for their role in STEM career success in recent years.
+Spatial reasoning skills, which are critical higher-order thinking skills, come to attention for their role in STEM career success in recent years.
 What are spatial reasoning skills?
 Why are they important for science and technology careers?
 Are spatial reasoning skills trainable?
 If yes, how can we improve our children’s spatial reasoning skills?

 Spatial Reasoning Skills Introduction